Using Hugging Face on Quest#

 model = AutoModelForSequenceClassification.from_pretrained(model_name, num_labels=2)

-The model above that is listed as the variable pulls an already established Hugging Face model (BERT) and gets a classification pipeline for it.
-This is the base model on which the trainer will work to fine-tune the model.
+The model variable above loads a pre-trained Hugging Face model (DistilBERT) for classification.
+This is the base model that the trainer will fine-tune.
 Fine-tuning will alter the model slightly so that it is more specific to our data.

 # Define accuracy metric